tweedegolf/cfg-noodle/DESIGN.md

 The **data storage backend** of **noodle** is made up of a first-in, first-out (FIFO) queue of **element**s, organized as **write record**s.

 ## In-Flash Data Representation
-This document describes how cfg-noodle data is represented in flash in different situations.
+This document describes how cfg-noodle data is represented in flash in different situations **specifically** with the sequential-storage backend.

 ### "Happy path writing", including initial boot